nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 In this post, I'm going to walk-through the steps to include [azureQuery](http://azurequery.codeplex.com/) in your project and how you can use the fluent, jquery-like API to query your **azure storage account** at client-side.

 Since this version of azureQuery only works with blob storage (v0.1), I'm going to focus this post on accessing blobs.
-As soon as a new version is released (I think the next one is Table storage), I'll update this post to demonstrate its usage.
+As soon as a new version is released (I think the next one will focus on Table storage), I'll update this post to demonstrate its usage.

-> **Note:** You can grab the sample from my github account, [here](https://github.com/nanovazquez/azure-query-sample) is the link (don't forget to start the Azure emulator in your local machine before running it).
+> **Note:** You can grab a fully-working sample from my github account, [here](https://github.com/nanovazquez/azure-query-sample) is the link (don't forget to start the Azure emulator in your local machine before running it).

 All that said, let's get our hands dirty (I love this part).